-Confidential statements concerning the quality of the faculty member’s work from one to three extra-departmental colleagues nominated by the candidate.
+Confidential letters from two to three extra-departmental colleagues, nominated by the candidate.
+These letters shall include an analysis of the faculty member’s qualifications and work relating to the four criteria outlined in 2.340 (“Review Criteria”).
+Colleagues who write letters may look at syllabi, have conversations about pedagogy, and observe classes according to the guidelines set by the Faculty Development Committee.
+Members of the Faculty Development Committee who have participated in annual departmental reviews of the faculty member since his or her previous FAC review, and members of this committee or faculty development associates who have mentored the faculty member since the previous FAC review may only write a letter if requested to do so by the faculty member.

 Confidential letters solicited from thirty-five (35) randomly selected students who have worked with the faculty member over the past two academic years, including at least twenty-five students from class lists (majors and non-majors when possible), and up to 10 advisees (new students and major advisees when possible).
 The prompts from the Dean’s office will ask the student to comment on the faculty member’s teaching and advising.

 Confidential letters from three students, to be named by the faculty member, who have taken a class from or been advised by the faculty member during the period under review.

 Results of standardized advisor evaluations.
 A standardized advisor evaluation is one component used by the FAC in assessing “evidence of effective advising” (see section 2.343).
-The advisor evaluation will be distributed by the Academic Dean’s office to students between April 1st and May 15th each year.
-Faculty will have access to the results of their evaluations, as well as aggregate data from all advisors, by August 1st of each year.
-Faculty are encouraged to discuss their evaluation results obtained during the time period between reviews in their self-study using section 2.343 as a standard of effectiveness.

 Other appropriate materials such as letters received as a result of invitations posted through the appropriate College media (e.g., The Beacon) or additional items requested by the FAC or the Academic Dean.

 Note: The failure of any individual or group to provide any or all of the above material in no way invalidates the deliberative conclusions of the FAC.
-Required material submitted by the faculty member under review after the announced deadline will not be considered as part of the review.
+Required material submitted by the faculty member under review or by others after the announced deadline will not be considered as part of the review.

 2.320 Deliberative Process